Pain and grief and shock explode from the pages of Lamentations. The unthinkable has happened: Jerusalem has fallen.

 Daughter Zion interrupts

 The reporter is in full flow when Daughter Zion unexpectedly interrupts him in verse 9.
-All she says is a single line.
+All she sings is a single line.

 "Look, LORD, on my affliction,